o1243535241/O/readme.txt

 O make something for O by ability,
-O ask to open #O bank acountc for donation, get money and ask some freelancer make O-web, O find response people for O-web and O-points, make O/science/vatikan O i have problem with health and write them all it-sector/banks/gov... o by ability, nothing O if in web tabu on O, imagine self in middle age, and use #O logic for share #O/short draft between peoples on papers, and they merge info in self drafts....
+O ask to open #O bank acountc for donation, get money and ask some freelancer make O-web, O find response people for O-web and O-points, make O/science/vatikan O if in web tabu on O, imagine self in middle age, and use #O logic for share #O/short draft between peoples on papers, and they merge info in self drafts....
 O make graffiti of your draft with grey color... and share